CBSkarmory/AWGW/README.md

 Alternatively, https://en.wikipedia.org/wiki/Advance_Wars#Gameplay

-NOT IN IN-GAME DIRECTIONS: hover a tile to see its applied defense (ie defense stars, unless the occupying unit is an air unit, in which case, it gets 0 defense stars)
+**NOT IN IN-GAME DIRECTIONS**: hover a tile to see its applied defense (ie defense stars, unless the occupying unit is an air unit, in which case, it gets 0 defense stars)

 # Featuring :